-BEIRUT — The Latest on Syria (all times local):
+BEIRUT — The Latest on the developments in Syria’s civil war (all times local):